sparticle9/pi-handbook/README.md

 # Pi Coding Agent Handbook

+Agentic coding is probably the best thing that's happened since the ChatGPT moment.
+These tools are how individual builders ship software that used to take teams — and the more we push them, the more high-quality personal software the world gets.
+That matters.

-I've been through the cycle -- Cursor, Claude Code, Amp, OpenCode, Codex.
-I still use most of them.
-But when I found [pi](https://github.com/badlogic/pi-mono), something clicked.
-It's the agent that finally made me stop reaching for Claude Code.
-Not because pi does everything, but because it does so little and gets out of the way.
+I've been through the cycle — Aider, Cursor, Claude Code, Amp, OpenCode, Codex, Goose, Kiro, Kilo, Roo — the list goes on.
+I still use many of them daily.
+I'd already cut most of my Claude Code time once Amp came along, but with pi I'm feeling like I could finally stop reaching for it altogether.

+Let me be honest about one thing.
+Claude Code is innovative.
+It was mindblowing for a long time and it's still pushing forward.
+I respect what it's done for this space.
+I just don't like its arrogance.
+That's personal, and you're welcome to disagree.
+Pi is the opposite — humble, minimal, and trusts you to drive.
+That's the energy I want to build with.

 This handbook is what I wish existed when I started with pi.
 It covers the philosophy, the architecture, the extension system, the tradeoffs, and the honest gaps.
 It's opinionated because pi is opinionated, and that's the point.